openaccesstoimmigrants/EmpowerItaly/README.md

 For these reasons, we decided to select our datasets, whenever possible, from another new platform provided by Istat: [IstatData](https://esploradati.istat.it/databrowser/#/en).
 We chose to prefer this data warehouse because it is compliant with the SDMX (Statistical Data and Metadata eXchange) [ISO standard](https://www.iso.org/standard/52500.html).

-As ancillary datasets were used in order to give more context to our hypothesis questions, the [EUROSTAT](// Only change code below this line
+Also, EUROSTAT was the complementary source used in our project, in which the used dataset was retreived in CSV.

 ### SDMX: A Design Choice
 SDMX (Statistical Data and Metadata eXchange) is sponsored by organizations such as the World Bank, OECD, and IMF.
 It standardizes the formats, structures, and coding of data and metadata, as well as data exchange processes.
 As a result, it greatly facilitates data exchange and the consolidation of data from multiple sources.